imagitama/shiba-world/README.md

 ### Functions

-Functions are just tiny Node.js functions that are called when specific Firestore/Firebase events are triggered (eg. document is updated).
+Functions are just tiny Node.js functions that are called when specific Firestore events are triggered (eg. document is updated).

 **Note:** To talk to external services (eg. Algolia) you must have a Blaze paid account.